gabriel99vieira/bledoubt/README.md

 All BLE-Doubt code, algorithms, and data are licensed under the MIT license included in the `LICENSE` file.

 # Citation
-If you use BLE-Doubt in your academic or professional work, please cite our [SafeThings 2022 paper](https://safe-things-2022.github.io/).
+If you use BLE-Doubt in your academic or professional work, we ask that you cite our [SafeThings 2022 paper](https://safe-things-2022.github.io/).

 ```bibtex
 @inproceedings{BLE-Doubt,